AR vs AI Virtual Try-On: Which Technology Actually supports buyer confidence in 2026

 AR and AI virtual try-on are not competitors — they serve different functions in the same conversion funnel.
 AI model generation is the scalable content production engine that fills your catalog with diverse, photorealistic model images across all channels and all shoppers.
 AR is the targeted purchase-moment engagement tool for shoppers who need fit certainty before committing to a purchase.

-The brands achieving the highest conversion rates and lowest return rates in 2026 are deploying both: AI-generated model images as the baseline product page content that every shopper sees, and AR try-on as an optional interactive layer for high-fit-uncertainty categories that pushes undecided shoppers across the conversion line.
+The brands achieving the highest content performance and lowest return rates in 2026 are deploying both: AI-generated model images as the baseline product page content that every shopper sees, and AR try-on as an optional interactive layer for high-fit-uncertainty categories that pushes undecided shoppers across the conversion line.

-The technology choice that actually converts most effectively is the one you can deploy across your entire catalog at economics that make sense for your business.
-For 90% of fashion ecommerce brands, that means starting with AI model generation — and adding AR for specific categories where the engagement economics justify the implementation investment.
+The technology choice that actually supports sales most effectively is the one you can deploy across your entire catalog at economics that make sense for your business.
+For meaningful of fashion ecommerce brands, that means starting with AI model generation — and adding AR for specific categories where the engagement economics justify the implementation investment.